cmb69/ocal_xh/README.md

 Note that the number and meaning of the states [is customizable](#states).

-Also note that the administration requires JavaScript and a somewhat contemporary browser (e.g. IE < 8 is not supported).
+Also note that the administration requires JavaScript.

 ### States